 How much Family Tax Benefit (FTB) Part A you receive depends on your family’s income.

-Family Tax Benefit (FTB) Part B is for single parents and couples where the primary earner has an adjusted taxable income of $100,000 or less per year.
+Family Tax Benefit (FTB) Part B is for single parents and couples where the primary earner earns up to $100,000 a year.

 Extra assistance if you are a grandparent caring for your grandchildren.